Serena1432/Katheryne/README.md

 **Katheryne** is a work-in-progress Discord BOT designed for remote gameplay, computer management, and connectivity via Discord.

-Currently, it only supports Linux, with BOTh X11 and Wayland compatibility.
+Currently, it only supports Linux, with both X11 and Wayland compatibility.
 KDE Plasma is recommended since it's my development environment.

 ## Disclaimer